Filming in Ukraine

 Ukraine is now the most mined country in the world, and a rule of thumb is

 to stay to hard surfaces.
-Unexploded ordnance is a daily killer of civilians and a plague to farmers, and if the war stopped today, it would still take the better part of a century to clear the country of mines and ordnance.
+Unexploded ordnance is a daily killer of civilians and a plague to farmers, and if the war stopped today, it would still take more than a century to clear the country of mines and ordnance.